stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/I2S/Interrupt/readme.txt

 SPIs in I2S mode using interrupts and performing a transfer from Master to Slave.

-In the first step, I2S3 is configured as master transmitter and I2S2 as slave reciever and both are in Phillips standard configuration with 16bit extended to 32 bit data packet and 48KHz audio frequnecy.
+In the first step, I2S3 is configured as master transmitter and I2S2 as slave reliever and both are in Philips standard configuration with 16bit extended to 32 bit data packet and 48KHz audio frequency.

 The I2S3 transmit interrupt and the I2S2 receive interrupt are both enabled.
 And in these interrupts subroutines, the I2S3_Buffer_Tx is transmitted and the received